Some Christians will not vote at all, for they see errors in government,

-Yet the Bible says that God created human government, partly to protect us from humans who hate both God and His Golden Rule.
+Yet the Bible says that God created human government, to protect us from humans who hate the Golden Rule.

 Jesus believes in human government.
 He respected human government while on earth, and used it to procure our salvation via His crucifixion.

 It is true that true Christians are citizens of Heaven.
 But while in mortal flesh, we are also citizens of the country we legally belong to.

 And as we press our rights as citizens of Heaven, so we ought to claim our rights as citizens of the nation to which we are born.

 In Acts 22, Paul claimed the rights of Roman citizenship, one of the cruelest governments to ever exist.

 One way we control evil (“thy will be done, on earth as it is in Heaven”) is by voting.

 No mere mortal has a perfect understanding of who God is.
 This will be reflected in a less-than-perfect, yet perfectly viable government.

 Jesus acted as a Supreme Court Judge when He said “Let him that is without sin throw the first stone,” eliminating the death penalty for adultery.

 Not because adultery became okay, but because of the hypocrisy of the governing class of the time.